simone-lungarella/the-bloody-way-to-c/resources/the-bloody-way-to-c.md

 }
 ```

-> Pointers are variables, and as such, they are stored in some address in memory.
+Pointers are variables, and as such, they are stored in some address in memory.
 This make it possible to have pointers to pointers: `int **z = &y;` where `y` is a pointer to an integer.

+> For a comprehensive program that make use of all concepts introduced, check out [Conway's Game of Life](https://github.com/simone-lungarella/the-bloody-way-to-c/blob/master/programs/life-game.c).

 \newpage